- Symbol: Ti

 - Discovered by: William Gregor in 1791, isolated by Jacob Berzelius, and named by Martin Heinrich Klaproth.

 Titanium is very famous for its lightweight and high strength which is comparable to steel.
-It is the member of transition metals in the periodic table and is the 9th most abundant element on the Earth’s crust.
-It is also an abundant element on the Moon; its compound titanium dioxide accounted for 12% mass of the rocks which astronauts brought in Apollo 17 mission.
+It is a member of transition metals in the periodic table and is the 9th most abundant element on the Earth’s crust.
+It is also an abundant element on the Moon; its compound titanium dioxide accounted for 12% mass of the rocks that astronauts brought in the Apollo 17 mission.

 Characteristics and Properties